 - Members of the military and others serving in Afghanistan or other combat zone localities.
 Typically, military taxpayers can wait until at least 180 days after they leave the combat zone to file returns and pay any taxes due.

-- Taxpayers abroad: U.S. citizens and resident aliens who live and work abroad, as well as members of the military on duty outside the U.S., have until June 15 to file.
+- Taxpayers abroad: U.S. citizens and resident aliens who live and work abroad, as well as members of the military on duty outside the U.S. typically have until June 15 to file.
 Tax payments are still due on the typical deadline date.

 - Those affected by certain recent natural disasters – the IRS highlights who this impacts and when their filed returns are due.

 How Long is an IRS Tax Extension?
-When is the Extended Filing Deadline?
+When is the Tax Extension Return Filing Deadline in 2024?

 What is the IRS Extension Form?